1337joe/du-mocks/README.md

 ./test/runTests.sh
 ```

-Luaunit arguments may be passed in, such as `-o junit` to produce junit-style xml result files (though the junit file path is hardcoded to output to `test/`).
+Luaunit arguments may be passed in, such as `-o junit` to produce junit-style xml result files (though the junit file path is hardcoded to output to `test/results/`).

 Individual test files are executable and can be run the project root.

 ### Characterization Tests

-Many, eventually all, unit tests include characterization tests that can be run in-game to validate expected behavior as well as on the relevant mock object to verify the mock behaves as the game does.
+All unit tests include characterization tests that can be run in-game to validate expected behavior as well as on the relevant mock object to verify the mock behaves as the game does.
 These are aided by an extraction tool that can parse out the code blocks and build a document that can be pasted in-game to a control module.
 To run this tool, execute (replacing `TestFile` with the appropriate test file path/name):

 ```sh
 ./test/bundleCharacterizationTest.lua TestFile